⚠️ System is currently offline — submissions won't go through. Please notify reception.

 Aesthetic Dentistry

-You should inform your dentist of any unusual symptoms or of any loose or broken appliances as soon as they are noticed.
 Damage to the enamel of a tooth or to a restoration (crown, bonding, veneer, etc.) is possible when orthodontic appliances are removed, especially when aesthetic (clear or tooth coloured) appliances have been selected.
-If damage to a tooth or restoration occurs, restoration of the involved tooth/teeth by your dentist may be necessary.

 Non-Ideal Results

-Due to the wide variation in the size and shape of the teeth, missing teeth, etc., achievement of an ideal result (for example, complete closure of a space) may not be possible.
-Restorative dental treatment, such as aesthetic bonding, crowns or bridges or periodontal therapy, may be indicated.
-You are encouraged to ask your family dentist about adjunctive care.
+Due to the wide variation in the size and shape of the teeth, missing teeth, etc., achievement of an ideal result may not be possible.

 General Health Problems